aybe/Twisted/README.md

 **Wrong transparency for some objects:**

-Correct transparency among families of polygons has yet to be implemented.
+Correct transparency among families of polygons isn't implemented at the moment.

 **Z-fighting:**